Australian Seniors Funeral Insurance

 Receive up to $15,000 in funeral cover with Australian Seniors Funeral Insurance.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Final expenses insurance is designed to provide a benefits for costs associated with funeral, cremation or burial expenses and ensure that you are not placing an added financial burden on your family.
+Funeral insurance is designed to help you pay for the costs associated with funeral, cremation or burial expenses through a lump-sum payment and ensure that you are not placing an added financial burden on your family.